 - Technical Managers – Adam Steed & Ed Jeffreys

 - Producer – Ali Dunican

-- Marketing and Communications –Marketing and Communications – Edwina Supyue McEachran
+- Marketing and Communications – Edwina Supyue McEachran

 Quarantine is a Manchester-based ensemble of artists and producers who have been making work for 24 years.
 United by an interest in what it means to be alive right now, they have achieved international acclaim for work that is intellectually rigorous, radical in form, and unique in character.
 Past works include dance marathon Wallflower, the epic quartet of live performance and film Summer.
 Autumn.
 Winter.
 Spring.; and the ongoing, monthly curry and conversation event No Such Thing.

-12 Last Songs is co-commissioned by Attenborough Centre for the Creative Arts; Cambridge Junction with the support of the Stobbs New Ideas Fund; and HOME.
-It was originally co-produced by Transform.
+12 Last Songs is co-commissioned by HOME, Attenborough Centre for the Creative Arts and Cambridge Junction with the support of Stobbs New Idea Fund.
+Originally co-produced with Transform.

 12 Last Songs is supported by Arts Council England and The Rank Foundation.